What The Four Noble Truths Remind Us About Suffering, Trauma, Adversity, and Healing | Securing Liberation Through The Eightfold Path

 Our suffering, no matter how seemingly unbearable, always has the potential to serve as our catalyst for positive change in our lives and in the world.

-Whether your recovery and self-realization look “ugly” or “graceful,” takes 1 year or 10, it is important to know that there is a reason that the lotus flower is a powerful metaphor for enlightenment.
+Whether your recovery and self-realization look “ugly” or “graceful,” takes 1 year or 10, it is important to know that there is a reason that the lotus flower is a powerful metaphor for enlightenment and liberation.